CONSERVATION MATTERS AT DAKOTA ZOO!

 Going Green at Dakota Zoo

 The Zoo tries to "go green" wherever possible, using low voltage fluorescent bulbs and comfortable but energy-conscious temperature settings for public areas of buildings.
-Office paper is shredded and repurposed as animal bedding, and aluminum cans, cardboard and plastic bottles are all recycled saving landfill space and energy.
+Office paper is shredded and repurposed as animal bedding, and aluminum cans, cardboard is recycled saving landfill space and energy.
 Building and fencing materials are also recycled or repurposed whenever practicable.
 The zoo also re-utilizes animal shelters, enclosures and even buildings if possible.
-Our Butterfly Building began its life as a rest room, the Primate Building started out as a Camel Barn/Administration Building and the Reptile/Small Mammals building was once our original Concession Stand.
+Our Butterfly Building began its life as a rest room, the old Primate Building started out as a Camel Barn/Administration Building and the Reptile/Small Mammals building was once our original Concession Stand.